 Having a kingdom near or containing an ent grove is a mixed bag.
 You have to accept constant waves of elves, with their revolutionary tendencies, and always live under the specter that your entire kingdom may be just a pawn in a long-term ent power play.
 On the plus side, the ent geomancy means your kingdom will always have beautiful weather and bountiful harvests, and their oracular guidance is extremely helpful (until it's your turn to be deposed for some private ent reason).

-Dwarves are born of the earth, and have skeletons of stone.
+Dwarves, or stone-kin, are born of the earth, and have skeletons of stone.
 They are long-lived (average lifespan about 250 years) and tend to be stable, conservative folk.
 The type of stone they're made from has a significant effect on their abilities and disposition.

 Dwarves are flesh and blood, like other mortal races, so they still need food and water, but they also naturally draw sustenance from merely being surrounded by living stone.
 A dwarf snug in a deep mine, with barely-worked stone all around, needs a hundredth of the food and water that they would need aboveground.
 Dwarves dwelling in the massive cavern-cities the race is famous for, tho, are usually only exposed to worked stone under their feet, and thus have roughly normal dietary requirements, requiring farming and trading.
 However, in case of famine, dwarves merely need to scatter and dig deep; it's lonely, but they can survive for years on almost nothing.